BishoyAbd/BluetoothChatter/README.md

 # BluetoothChatter

-Android chatting Blutooth APP inspired by a similar app in google samples
+Android chatting APP over bluetooth inspired by a similar app in google samples